firefly2442/Arma2NETMySQLPlugin/documentation/source/index.rst

 	C:\Users\Yourname\AppData\Local\Arma2NETMySQL\sqlite\weapons.sqlite

-Make sure your database name matches the name in the Databases.txt file (minus the .sqlite ending).
+Make sure your database name matches the name in the Databases.config file (minus the .sqlite ending).

 If you need a client for creating and managing SQLite databases, there is a nice `SQLite Firefox plugin`_ that works well.